Skip to Content

 Mango sticky rice cooking school highlights of Chiang Mai

 Mango sticky rice (aka Kao Niew Ma Muang) is Seby's favorite-ever Thai dessert!
 Every time we come to Thailand, you'll find Seby hunting down the best street food stalls selling mango sticky rice!
 It's a very simple dessert to prepare, made from glutinous rice, which is cooked with coconut milk and palm sugar, and served with pieces of mango.
 Note it's yellow mango, which is sweeter than the sour green mango (the latter is used to give tanginess to a Som Tam spicy mango salad).
 One common variation of mango sticky rice we tried is substituting the mango with durian.
-We tried it but definitely prefer it with yellow mango!
+We tried it but prefer it with yellow mango!

 TOM YUM: spicy shrimp hot and sour soup